jyothi1235/real-estate-investment-advisor/README.md

 ## ⭐ Conclusion

-This project demonstrates how machine learning can assist in making smart real estate investment decisions using data-driven insights.
+This project shows how machine learning can help make better real estate investment decisions using data-driven insights.

 ---